 In the start-up stage, you need entrepreneurial founders who get the company off the ground.
 In the scale-up phase, you need a solid CEO to scale and bring the company to the next maturity level.
 It is essential to bring in that distinction as companies scale.

 A founder gets the idea for the business and acts on it.
-He brings resources, builds the team, goes out to find new customers, gets financing, focuses on the right products and services to sell, and so on.
+He brings resources, builds the team, finds new customers, gets financing, focuses on the right products and services to sell, and so on.
 Whatever needs to be done, a founder rolls up their sleeves and gets the job done.
-In other words, a founder is typically someone who does most of the job himself.
+In other words, a founder typically does most of the job himself.

-Founders are visionaries who came up with the original idea (the why), think more about their product (the what) than running their company (the how).
+Founders are visionaries who come up with the original idea (the why) and think more about their product (the what) than running their company (the how).

-A CEO is an integrator who flourishes on transforming chaos into order.
+A CEO is an integrator who flourishes in transforming chaos into order.
 He builds up the company while paying attention to organizational operations (the how).

 CEOs delegate effectively to talented people on their team and then get out of the way to let them do a great job.
 For the most part, CEOs spend their time coaching the team to bring out their best.